Guest Blogging Guidelines For Coaches

 Use these guidelines to make sure your comments are attention getting and have value.

-1. Do your research: Look for forums related to life coaching generally, or your particular coaching niche or speciality on FaceBook to see if there is an opportunity for commenting on articles or contributing your own article.
+1.Do your research: Look for forums related to life coaching generally, or your particular coaching niche or specialty on Facebook to see if there is an opportunity for commenting on articles or contributing your own article.

-2. Add Value: Don't just write "nice article Fred" or "I agree". or "well said", as I so often see, unless it is all that is really appropriate.
+2. Add Value: Don't just write "nice article Fred" or "I agree" or "well said", as I so often see, unless it is all that is really appropriate.

 3. Don't ramble on: Keep your comment short and to the point.
 This is a request for a comment not a full article.
 If appropriate your comment can link to a fuller article on the subject.